 It is reliable and password protected.
 You’ll receive a username and password when you are admitted into the lounge.

 While we were there though, about 30% of the locking mechanisms were out of service and there was no way to use your own lock.

 Things to consider

 The well-lit room is bright enough to keep you awake in this cozy lounge.
 Keep in mind that since every user is within a single room space, it can be extra loud at times.

-By clicking the image and buying a book at the Amazon.com link below, we get a small referral fee at no additional cost to you.
+For More on Turkey: When we travel, we use Lonely Planet.
+By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.

 Want more like this?
 Subscribe to our newsletter below (mobile) or in the sidebar (desktop) to get our posts delivered to your mailbox!
 And like our Facebook page and Instagram feed.
 We’re also on YouTube.
 Watch our Travel vlogs right here.

 Halef moved from Indonesia to the US nearly two decades ago to go to college here.
 He hasn’t looked back.
 He’s been to over forty countries and doesn’t plan on stopping anytime soon.
 He’s a Landscape Architect in Atlanta, GA.